-St John's received a similar number of Undergraduate admissions applications in 2022-23 compared with the previous cycle, with 1,188 applications received and 784 candidates interviewed.
+St John's received an increased number of Undergraduate admissions applications in 2023-24 compared with the previous cycle, with 1,440 applications received and 824 candidates interviewed (2022-23 1,118 and 784 respectively).
 Interviews were conducted remotely, as has been the case since the 2020-21 admissions cycle.
 A sizeable programme of outreach and recruitment activities has been undertaken.
 This included open days, school visits, subject taster sessions and admissions clinics.
 There has been continued engagement with Link Areas and other targeted schools through in-person visits and online outreach sessions alongside collaborative outreach programmes targeting particular cohorts of prospective applicants.

-St John's contributed to the University-wide Cambridge Bursary Scheme as well as the enhanced scheme (CBS2).
-In total, 194 means-tested bursaries were provided in the year, of which 112 were at the maximum bursary level (£3,500 for the full academic year; £5,600 for independent students).
-28 students who had been on Free School Meals received the Education Premium, an additional grant of £1,000.
-At a College level, we awarded 98 St John's College Studentships to students from low-income backgrounds (family income up to £25,000) totalling £719k.
-We also awarded 36 Studentships to students from middle-income backgrounds (family income between £25,000 and £42,620) totalling £173k.
+St John's carried on contributing to the University-wide Cambridge Bursary scheme.
+In total, 190 means-tested bursaries were provided in the year, of which 95 were at the maximum bursary level (£3,500 for the full academic year; £5,600 for independent students or clinical MVST students).
+41 students who had been on Free School Meals received the Education Premium, an additional grant of £1,000.

+At a College level, we awarded 75 St John's College Studentships to undergraduates from a low-income background (family income up to £25,000) totalling to more than £450k.
+We also awarded 14 Studentships to students from middle-income background (family income between £25,000 and £42,620) totalling to £68.5k.
+We have also awarded three pilot Free Places to students from low-income background who had been on Free Schools Meals.
+47 students received College funding for their summer projects and activities in Long Vacation 2023, whereas 162 students have been awarded Travel Grants.
+The total amount awarded in 2023-24 to fund research projects, summer activities and travel has been £94k.

-51 students received College funding for their summer projects and activities in Long Vacation 2022, and 131 students were awarded Travel Grants.
-The total amount awarded in 2022-23 to fund research projects, summer activities and travel was £90k.
-4 Pre-Admissions prizes were awarded to Home students from state schools who started their undergraduate studies at St John's in October 2022.
-There have also been 2 full scholarships, 22 partial scholarships, and 7 top-up funding bursaries for international and EU students.
-Between July 2022 and June 2023, 488 students received Learning & Research Fund support totalling £198k.
-During the same period, £50k has been awarded in hardship grants, approximately £29k for undergraduate students and £21k for postgraduates.
+Five Pre-Admissions prizes were awarded to Home students from state schools who started their undergraduate studies at St John's in October 2023.
+There have also been 2 full undergraduate scholarships; 25 partial undergraduate scholarships; and 5 top-up funding bursaries for international and EU undergraduates.
+Between July 2023 and June 2024, 483 students have received Learning & Research Fund support totalling £190K.
+During the same period, £24.5k of financial shortfall assistance has been provided to undergraduate and postgraduate students.

-A Title C Fellow and five Title B Fellows were elected.
-Four new Research Fellows were elected in Computer Science, History, Human Social and Political Sciences and Pure Mathematics.
+Two Title E Fellows and five Title B Fellows were elected.
+Five new Research Fellows were elected in: Mathematics; Human, Social and Political Sciences; Anglo-Saxon, Norse & Celtic; Physics & Astrophysics; and English.
 Five new College Research Associates were appointed offering College affiliation to post-doctoral researchers in the University.